-The typology is the result of a grouping of Soil Typological Units (STU) into "TYPTERRE" Units (TTU).
-The geographic and semantic database of RRPs is the data source used to build the "TYPTERRE" units.
-A set of objective classification criteria are thus applied to the existing data (RRP).
-The ranking criteria consist of an ordered series of sorts applied to variables describing soil properties at the SWU and strata levels.
-The selected properties concern: i) parent material (geology); ii) degree of evolution of the profile; iii) variables of agronomic interest (coarse elements, texture, hydromorphy, depth, limestone).
+The typology is the result of a grouping of Soil Typological Units (STU) into "TYPTERRES" Units (STU).
+The geographic and semantic database of the RRPs is the data source used to construct the "TYPTERRES" units.
+A set of objective classification criteria are applied to the existing data (RRP).
+The classification criteria consist of an ordered series of sorts applied to variables describing soil properties at the SWU and stratum levels.
+The selected properties concern: i) the parent material (geology); ii) the degree of evolution of the profile; iii) the variables of agronomic interest (Coarse Elements, texture, hydromorphy, depth, limestone).

-Then another aggregation criterion is the surface area of the SWUs, determining the "dominant" types and the "minority" types.
-The "minority" types can be added to the dominant ones, ignored or aggregated between them or left separate if they present particular characteristics.
+Then another aggregation criterion is the surface of the SWU, determining the "dominant" and "minority" types.
+The "minority" types can be added to the dominant ones, ignored or aggregated among them or left separate if they have particular characteristics.

-In addition, to facilitate a good understanding and identification of what each of the TSUs represents and in particular communication with farmers, the names of the TSUs are associated with the vernacular names used in each territory.
+In addition, to facilitate a good understanding and identification of what each of the TTUs represents and in particular communication with farmers, the names of the TTUs are associated with the vernacular names used in each territory.

-The simplicity and ease of use of TYPTERRES is mainly based on the aggregation of STUs into TUs, aiming to reduce the number of soil types per department.
-The average number of soil types is thus reduced from 200-300 to less than 80.
+The simplicity and ease of use of TYPTERRES relies mainly on the aggregation of the UTS into UTT, aiming at reducing the number of soil types per department.
+This reduces the number of soil types from an average of 200-300 to less than 80.
 The comparison and pooling of some of the TTUs of a territory with those of neighbouring territories leads to a reduction in the total number of TTUs created for the union of these territories.

-The operational character of the typology for the agronomic council consists in the description of the TUs with modal values of the quantitative variables and the main values of the qualitative variables of agronomic interest.
-In addition, other variables not present or incomplete in the RRPs are calculated or estimated by pedotransfer rules.
+The operational character of the typology for agronomic advice consists in the description of the TTUs with modal values of quantitative variables and the main values of qualitative variables of agronomic interest.
+In addition, other variables not present or incomplete in the RRP are calculated or estimated by pedotransfer rules.
 This is the case, for example, of the Useful Water Reserve.
-These variables are then used as input data for many Decision Support Tools (DSTs), eventually establishing an interoperable database between DSTs.
+These variables are then used as input data for many Decision Support Tools (DST), establishing, in the long run, an interoperable database between DSTs.

-The DOP' Picardie project (2020-2022) is a project funded by the EAFRD, the rural development program of Picardie, led by UniLaSalle (Guénolé BOULCH) and involving 4 networks of major partners (Val France, Terres Inovia, Oise Chamber of Agriculture and farmers).
-The aim of the project is to develop an integrated soybean industry combining security of supply, environmental management and high value-added outlets.
-Within this framework, the project aims to provide answers from the field and tested in situ for immediate transferability to three key regional themes:
+The DOP' Picardie project (2020-2022) is a FEADER-funded project, part of the Picardie rural development program, led by UniLaSalle (Guénolé BOULCH) and involving 4 major partner networks (Val France, Terres Inovia, the Oise Chamber of Agriculture and farmers).
+The project's objective is to develop an integrated soybean sector combining security of supply, environmental management and high value-added outlets.
+In this context, the project aims to provide answers from the field and tested in situ for immediate transferability to three key regional issues:

-- "Anticipating, mitigating and adapting to climate change".
+- "Anticipation, mitigation and adaptation to climate change"

-- "Innovative ecological practices and modes of production" ...
+- "Innovative agroecological practices and production methods" ...

-The InTerACT team is mainly involved in the WP2 on agronomic optimization and the WP3 and WP4 of the project on the identification of key success factors for a sustainable territorial anchoring of the soybean sector from an economic and social point of view on the one hand and on the other hand on the organization of the sector and the development of a local French production:
+The InTerACT team is mainly involved in WP2 on agronomic optimization and WP3 and WP4 of the project on the identification of key success factors for a sustainable territorial anchorage of the soybean sector from an economic and social point of view on the one hand and on the other hand on the organization of the sector and the valorization of a local French production:

-- WP2: (led by David Grandgirard) Diversification of rotations and cropping systems to meet the challenges of reducing the agro-environmental impact on natural resources (water and air) imposed by the progressive ban on herbicides and expected by farmers as a lever for controlling autumn weeds; optimization of cropping practices (densities, spacing, sowing dates, weed management).
+- WP2: (led by David Grandgirard) Diversification of rotations and cropping systems to meet the challenges of reducing agri-environmental impacts on natural resources (water and air) imposed by the progressive prohibition of herbicides and expected by farmers as a lever to control weeds in autumn; optimization of cropping practices (densities, spacing, sowing dates, weed management)

-- WP3: (led by Catherine Delhoume) Understanding the existing collective dynamics, support for the diffusion of innovation.
-Identification of farmers who are carriers of innovation and their territorial scope (organizational, geographical, etc.).
-Identification of the action levers to be triggered for the swarming of innovation and the territorial governance of innovation.
+- WP3: (led by Catherine Delhoume) Understanding the existing collective dynamics, support for the diffusion of the innovation.
+Identification of the farmers carrying the innovation and their territorial scope (organizational, geographical, etc.).
+Identification of the levers of action to be engaged for the diffusion of the innovation and the territorial governance of the innovation.

 - WP4: (led by Lucian Ceapraz) Identification with farmers and collectors of innovative outlets (with high added value).
 Co-construction of economic projects with stakeholders.

-An Institute for Energy Transition addressing the need to create new channels for the valorization of plants for industrial purposes in a dynamic of sustainable development, the PIVERT program, led in particular by the UTC, the IAR cluster and Sofiprotéol, is the only Institute for Energy Transition (ITE) on the scale of the territory dedicated to the development of plant chemistry.
-Within this framework, the INTERACT team is involved in two projects: MIT1 and UpstreamBioRaf.
+An Institute for the Energetic Transition addressing the necessity to create new fields of valorization of the vegetal for industrial purposes in a dynamic of sustainable development, the PIVERT program, carried in particular by the UTC, the IAR cluster and Sofiprotéol, is the only Institute for the Energetic Transition (ITE) on the scale of the territory dedicated to the development of the vegetal chemistry.
+In this context, the INTERACT team is involved in two projects: MIT1 and AmontBioRaf.

 Contact: Loic Sauvée

-The INTERACT team is in charge of this project with COSTECH (UTC), CREIDD (UTT) and CETIOM as partners.
-The introduction of biorefineries induces a deep rupture in the upstream agricultural sector because it modifies the roles, functions and place traditionally devoted to agriculture.
-The supply systems are likely to evolve both in terms of the functional contribution of their entities (particularly in a logic of industrial ecology) and in their modes of interaction (learning and collective action phenomena).
+The INTERACT team is leading this project with partners COSTECH (UTC), CREIDD (UTT) and CETIOM.
+The introduction of biorefineries induces in the agricultural upstream a deep rupture because it modifies the roles, the functions and the place traditionally assigned to agriculture.
+The supply systems are bound to evolve both in terms of the functional contribution of their entities (particularly in an industrial ecology logic) and in their modes of interaction (learning and collective action phenomena).

-- to build an analytical framework allowing to seize these mutations,
+- to build a framework of analysis allowing to seize these mutations,

-- to draw out the perspectives in the form of territorial development scenarios,
+- to outline the perspectives in the form of territorial development scenarios,

-- to create support and development approaches and tools to overcome constraints and sustain the supply of diversified and competitive biomass to biorefineries.
+- to create approaches and tools for support and development to overcome the constraints and sustain the supply of biorefineries in diversified and competitive biomass.